RishiYennu/RishiY-FastRobots/labs/Lab12.md

 # Lab 12
 {: .fs-9 }

-The goal of this lab is to have the robot follow a path.
+The goal of this lab is to have the robo navigate through the map and reach nine different points.

 # Strategy
 {: .fs-7 }